Introduction

 Week 1: Project Scoping & Feasibility

-- Type of addition (room, suite, kitchen expansion, second story)
+- Type of addition (room, primary suite, kitchen expansion, second-story)

-Early feasibility review prevents redesign later—one of the biggest causes of timeline overruns.
+A quick feasibility review early prevents expensive redesign later one of the most common causes of timeline overruns.

 Weeks 2–3: Design Development